Acclaimed Michigan Poet

 The Poetry Society of Michigan named Jack as Honorary Chancellor for 2015-2016.
 “Practicing to Walk like a Heron” won the Foreword Review award as best poetry book of 2013 and the Literary Society of West Michigan has honored Jack for a lifetime of work in helping readers understand poetry.
 “Broken Symmetry” was named best poetry book of the year in 2006 by the Society of Midland Authors.
 “Losing Season” was recognized as best sports education book of the year in 2009 by the Institute for International Sport at the University of Rhode Island.

 Earlier books include “Against Elegies,” “The Same Ghost,” “Between,” “After School,” “Poems from ‘The Same Ghost’ and ‘Between,’” and “Outside the Center Ring.”
-Jack has published more than 300 poems in a host of magazines, and Garrison Keillor has read more than a dozen of Jack’s poems on “Prairie Home Companion” in the last few years.
+Jack has published more than 300 poems in a host of magazines, and more than a dozen of Jack’s poems have been read on “Prairie Home Companion” in the last few years.